rafaelanderka/AusSOS/README.md

 - Donate now: a direct call to action interface for donating financially to bushfire relief.

 The majority of the code is written in JavaScript, with some HTML and CSS along the way too.

+# Authors

+This is a Hack Cambridge 101 Hackathon project by Neil Weidinger, Matt Timmons-Brown and Rafael Anderka, that was taken from idea to implementation from Sat 18th-Sun 19th Jan in 24 hours.
+We are all second year students at the University of Edinburgh, studying for degrees in Computer Science and AI.